tomdalling/value_semantics/README.eceval.md

 ## Nesting

 It is fairly common to nest value objects inside each other.
 This works as expected, but coercion is not automatic.

-For nested coercion, use the `.coercer` class method and `ArrayCoercer` DSL method that ValueSemantics provides.
+For nested coercion, use the `.coercer` class method that ValueSemantics provides.
+It returns a coercer object that accepts strings for attribute names, and will ignore attributes that the value class does not define, instead of raising an error.

+This works well in combination with `ArrayCoercer`.

 ```ruby
 class CrabClaw